mstuart1/sgs-odp-docs/source/index.html.md

   }
 ```

 This endpoint updates a specific user.
-It expects the user id in the path and for the request body to include information to be updated.
+It expects the student id in the path and for the request body to include information to be updated.

 ### HTTP Request